qrvey/partner-portal/docs/ui-docs/builders/pages.md

 ![1.3_pages](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/builders/3.4.5.1_pages/1.3_pages.png#thumbnail-50)

+You can arrange every tab’s width by clicking on the resize button located to the left of the first tab.
+By clicking it, the width will change to fit the page name and clicking it again will reset the tab to its default size.

 Filters along with Data & Configuration panels are displayed on the right side.
 Once you have configured the datasets you will be working with, you can see them listed in the Data Panel.

 ![1.4_pages](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/builders/3.4.5.1_pages/1.4_pages.png#thumbnail-50)